esp-rs/book/src/writing-your-own-application/no-std-applications/understanding-esp-template.md

 }
 ```

 That is quite a lot of code.
-Lets see what it is good for.
+Let's see what it is good for.

 - `#![no_std]`
     - this tells the Rust compiler that this code doesn't use `libstd`
 - `#![no_main]`
-    - The `no_main` attribute says that this program won't use the standard main interface, which is tailored for command line applications that receive arguments.
-Instead of the standard main we'll use the entry attribute from the `riscv-rt` crate to define a custom entry point.
+    - The `no_main` attribute says that this program won't use the standard main interface, which is tailored for command-line applications that receive arguments.
+Instead of the standard main, we'll use the entry attribute from the `riscv-rt` crate to define a custom entry point.
 In this program we have named the entry point "main", but any other name could have been used.
 The entry point function must have the signature `fn() -> !`; this type indicates that the function never returns – which means that the program never terminates.
 - `use esp32c3_hal:{...}`
     - we need to bring in some types we are going to use
     - these are from `esp-hal`